 Baby Breathing Difficulties

-Breathing Difficulties shortly after birth are common.
-As the new infant transitions from a wet environment to a dry one the transition can often be difficult.
+Breathing Difficulties shortly after birth is common.
+As the new infant transitions from a wet environment to a dry one, the transition can often be difficult.

 We are not going to go into depth on infant breathing difficulties but wanted to mention it because it often can relate to birth trauma of the upper cervical spine with forceps and vacuum extraction deliveries.
 (2)

 It is not well known that sleep difficulty and breathing difficulties at night are highly correlated to migraine headaches.
 There are multiple reasons why breathing difficulty at night can be a causative agent in migraine headaches.